tolgaatam/ColabTurtle/README.md

 Current API
 ----
 This module's API is mostly close with the traditional turtle API.
-There are some differences, most notably, the angles are handled differently.
+There are some differences, most notably: the angles are handled differently.
 0 angle is east and the angles increase clockwise.
+Some functions from the traditional turtle library is missing here; however almost all the main functionality is implemented.
+The functions that this library implements are explained below:

 `forward(units) | fd(units)` -> Moves the turtle in the direction it is facing, by `units` pixels